dnnsoftware/Dnn.Platform/Website/DesktopModules/Admin/ModuleCreator/Templates/VB/Module - User Control/readme.txt

 Template Name  : Module - User Control
-Compatible With: DotNetNuke 6.x, 7.x
+Compatible With: DNN 6.x, 7.x

 A User Control module utilizes the ASP.NET Code File model where the user interface is stored in a file separate from the code.